 - When the timer beeps, turn the knob from sealing to venting, then remove the lid.

 - Add in the shrimp, stir, then immediately replace the lid and wait 5-8 minutes.

 - To serve, carefully dump the contents of the pot into a large serving bowl or platter.
 Make sure to pour the liquid from the pot over the low country boil.
-Serve with a side of butter, lemons, extra Old Bay seasoning to taste, and a sprinkle of parsley.
+Serve with melted butter, lemons, extra Old Bay seasoning to taste, and a sprinkle of parsley.

-For convenience, I use frozen shrimp that has already been shelled and cleaned for me.
-However, you may use fresh shrimp (shelled or unshelled and cook for the same amount of time.
+- For convenience, I use frozen shrimp that has already been shelled and cleaned.
+However, you may use fresh shrimp (shelled or unshelled) and cook for the same amount of time.

-You may also add your favorite seafood to this dish such as crawfish, clams, lobster, etc. I like serving this with crab, but it often doesn't fit into the Instant Pot together.
-I usually cook the crab in a separate Instant Pot- you can use my recipe for Instant Pot Crab.
+- You can also add your favorite seafood to this dish such as crawfish, clams, lobster, etc. I like serving this with crab, but it often doesn't fit into the Instant Pot together.
+I usually cook the crab in a separate Instant Pot–you can use my recipe for Instant Pot Crab.